dialt0ne/rotate-to-s3/README.md

 * signals the webserver to logswitch
 * compresses old logfiles
 * uploads compessed logfiles to an S3 bucket

+e.g If the logfile is named `access.log` it will be rotated to S3 with the name `90abcdef-YYYYMMDD-HHMMSS-access.log` where `90abcdef` is the EC2 instance ID of the system, without the leading 'i-'.

 If the init script is installed, it will also move the logs to S3 on shutdown or reboot so that no logs are lost at instance termination.